3colorr/Mizuame-pages/content/en/post/New-Release.-Mizuame-v1.1.0.md

 ### New Release
 We released Mizuame v1.1.0!

-we will release the Mizuame on the AppStore in a few days.
+And we released the Mizuame on the AppStore.
+You can find it by Search for "Mizuame".

 #### Improvement
 - Implemented a new feature called "Pin" that allows you to keep notes open.